kfjordt/11034-advanced-bim/Assignment 3/README.md

   b) Properties: Material properties (), Dimensions ()
 2. Data from external sources
   a) Cost and Carbon Emissions data from BR18
+  b) Acceptable Carbon Emissions data from BR18 and structural code conformance from EN
 3. Assumptions:
   a) All structural elements of the building are assumed to fall in the Ifc elements categories  listed in the section above.
+  b) The acceptable cost/budget is assumed until a real value is not provided
-  b) ANY ASSUMPTIONS ABOUT LOAD DATA??
+  c) Any Assumptions about LOAD DATA??

 ### 4 Value/Business Need of the Tool
 #### 4.1 Business Value: The use case can be of value to both expertise interested in the cost of the building as well as expertise who needs information of the self weight of the structure, the tool makes it easier to get an overview of these parameters over several iterations of the BIM model.